 Dr. David Smith, Ph.D

 An evangelical Christian and licensed Psychologist, Dr. Smith has enjoyed close to a 30 year career as a Child Clinical Psychologist at the Cincinnati Children’s Hospital Medical Center within the Division of Developmental and Behavioral Pediatrics (formerly known as the Cincinnati Center for Developmental Disorders, or CCDD).
 He jointly held an adjunct associate professor appointment in the Department of Psychology at the University of Cincinnati, teaching a graduate course on Ethics in Clinical Psychology and Introduction to Psychology.
 Dr. Dave, as he is known to his child & teen patients, has been involved in clinical services, professional training of advanced psychology students, and research in addition to teaching/presenting at lay and professional venues on a host of topics.
 His clinical services to children and teens embrace a family-centered model, often seeking to equip and empower the parent(s) to address the concerns raised.
 He has been at the forefront of using an increasingly new generation of behavioral therapy, originated at his postdoctoral residency program at the (Portland) Oregon Health Sciences University, called Parent-Child Interaction Therapy (PCIT).
 This approach essentially molds the parents to learn how to behaviorally shape their child, while enhancing their relationship.
 Parents learn in a practical way how to enhance prosocial behaviors, give more effective commands and implement punishment in order to facilitate change.
 Dr. Smith has years of experience in an interdisciplinary diagnostic setting that specialized with children and youth who have neurodevelopmental disorders, bringing sophisticated diagnostic approaches to assist with differential diagnostic questions as well as facilitating the best plan of care based upon current scientific evidence.
 Dr. Smith has published several scientific articles in peer-reviewed journals, book chapters and other scholarly products.
-He is an elder at his church, where his wife currently serves as the Director of Families with Children.
-They are blessed with two daughters, one of whom is in college and the other is employed with Campus Crusade for Christ.
+He is an elder at his church and Class Administrator for the Cincinnati Men’s Bible Study Fellowship evening class.
+He and his wife are blessed with two daughters and sons-in-law.

 Dr. David Groh, Ph.D